tegacodes/Drawing-Seeing-Moving-with-Code/docs/deliverables.md

 #Deliverables

-This class involves weekly homework in the form of coding exercises, some technical and theoretical readings, and discovery and research posts.
-Deliverables are listed at the end of the tutorial for each week.
+This class involves weekly homework assignments in the form of coding exercises, some technical and theoretical readings, and discovery and research posts.
+Deliverables are listed at the end of the tutorial for each week and are due at the start of class the next week.

+All homework assignments in this course will take the form of Markdown pages submitted as pull requests through Github.
+Our course repo is: https://github.com/tegacodes/Drawing-Seeing-Moving-with-Code/.

 This class is also structured by a series of projects, their briefs will be posted here.